Graduate School of Humanities and Social Sciences

 - investigate key concepts that frame recent developments in fields such as media law, management theory, globalisation, health policy, and climate change; and

-- undertake an internship with an external organisation, and gain valuable practical experience and extend their professional networks.
+- undertake an internship with an external organisation, and gain valuable practical experience and extend your professional networks.

 Last updated: 12 November 2021